abhiorsmnth07/Nbody-Sim/README.md

 3. Understanding NBody simualtions\
     This helped me get a thorough understanding of what Nbody simulations are but i still have alot more to learn but i have a feasable understanding
 4. Helped me Learn the add your own Twist\
     The colors were something i added on my own showing for size and this carried onto my future projects later teaching me soemthing valuable in the end.
-Such as How to radomise and how to make something your own.
+Such as How to radomise and how to make something your own.<br/>
 5.Overall\
-    This set the baseline for my coding journey ebing my first physcis code project and taught me alot on the basics of gravity and how a project should be.
+    This set the baseline for my coding journey being my first physcis code project and taught me alot on the basics of gravity and how a project should be.
 It also showed me how i learn when doing than reading.
 ## Improving on this
   This certainly isnt the most realsitc but if you ahev the time maybe maek it simualte our solar systems instead of making them random make it the exact for our solar system and see what happens
 ## Running it